kupehtci/DOCUMENTATION/MACHINE LEARNING/KR - Fuzzy Logic.md

 ### MEMBERSHIP FUNCTION (MF)

-A <span style="color:cyan;">Membership function</span> is a function that defined how each point in the input space is mapped to a membership value between 0 to 1.
+A <span style="color:SlateBlue;">Membership function</span> is a function that defined how each point in the input space is mapped to a membership value between 0 to 1.

 For example, if considering a fuzzy set with a set of tall people we can define that you need to be more than 1.80 metres to be considered as tall, so the function will look like this: